 Platelet-Poor Plasma - Collect plasma using EDTA as an anticoagulant.
 Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
-It is recommended to centrifuge samples for 10 minutes at 10,000×g for complete platelet removal.
+It is recommended that samples should be centrifuged for 10 minutes at 10,000×g for complete platelet removal.
 Collect the supernatant for assaying.